Pylons/pyramid/docs/narr/environment.rst

 The term "configuration file setting name" refers to a key in the ``.ini`` configuration for your application.
-The configuration file setting names documented in this chapter are reserved for :mod:`pyramid` use.
+The configuration file setting names documented in this chapter are reserved for :app:`Pyramid` use.
 You should not use them to indicate application-specific configuration settings.

 Reloading Templates